How to Find Campsites

 Wilderness Areas are often located inside of National Forests and place additional restrictions against things like motor vehicle use.
 They can also require permits or other equipment, such as bear cans.

 Still here?
 Good.
-This information listed below can help you discover some of the best campsites you can find.
-Find isolation and spectacular areas far off the beaten path.
+This information listed below can help you discover some of the best campsites that few people visit.

 Satellite and Topo Maps

-In order to find the ultimate campsite, check out the maps that can give you an idea of what the region looks like: satellite and topographical maps.
+In order to find the ultimate campsite, first place to start is with the maps.
+It may not sound like fun, but certain maps can give you a good idea of what the area looks like: satellite and topographical maps.

 It takes time to get used to scouring maps for this information.
 But the more you use them and investigate, the more you will understand the area and find locations where camping is allowed.
 Spending the time looking over the maps for these pieces of information can be completely worthwhile.

-There are off-road websites that rank trails by difficulty and show a lot of detail.
-TrailsOffRoad.com is a popular one.
-If you’re venturing off path, you likely won’t find a review of the specific trail.
-But it might give you an idea of what the area is like.
+TrailsOffRoad.com is a good resource for seeing how challenging your road in might be.
+You may not find a review of the specific trail.
+But it can still give you an idea of what the area is like.

-Make sure to practice leave no trace principles while camping: Plan ahead and prepare; travel and camp on durable surfaces; dispose of waste properly; leave what you find; minimize campfire impacts; respect wildlife; and be considerate of other visitors.
+Make sure to practice leave no trace principles while camping: Prepare, camp on durable surfaces, dispose of waste, leave what you find, minimize campfire, respect wildlife, and be considerate.

 Motor Vehicle Use Map

 On most National Forest websites, you can find motor vehicle use maps (MVUM’s).
 These are the golden tickets to dispersed camping.
-They can also be a big pain in the ass to work with.
+While they can be difficult to work with, they show you many of the crucial details you need to know to camp in areas don’t go.

 Here is one example of a MVUM for the Pike and San Isabel National Forests in central Colorado.